-After exploring these topics, it is hoped that you will be able to take steps and find resources to meet the following objectives:
+After exploring these topics, you should be able to:

-- distinguish ways in which a GSI's role in relation to the University of California (UC) Policy on Sexual Violence and Sexual Harassment (SVSH) ⇒ (https://www.ucop.edu/title-ix/files /svsh-policy-august-14-2020.pdf)differs from the role of a student who is not also a campus employee; - understand federal laws pertaining to SVSH; - explain UC SVSH Policy and complaint resolution options and procedures; - identify prohibited behavior as defined in the UC SVSH Policy - prevent SVSH in your role as a GSI; - respond helpfully and appropriately to possible incidents of SVSH; - identify campus resources available to GSIs and students for confidential and nonconfidential consultation and support (https://svsh.berkeley.edu/support/resource-guides); and identify to whom reports (https://svsh.berkeley.edu/reporting/reporting-options) of SVSH should be made to seek resolution when you are required to make a Responsible Employee report to the Title IX Office (Office for the Prevention of Harassment and Discrimination or OPHD for short).
+- distinguish ways in which a GSI's role in relation to the University of California (UC) Policy on Sexual Violence and Sexual Harassment (SVSH)Links to an external site. differs from the role of a student who is not also a campus employee; - understand federal laws pertaining to SVSH; - explain UC SVSH Policy and complaint resolution options and procedures; - identify prohibited behavior as defined in the UC SVSH Policy; - prevent SVSH in your role as a GSI; - respond helpfully and appropriately to possible incidents of SVSH; - identify campus resources available to GSIs and students for confidential and non- confidential consultation and support; and

+• identify to whom reports of SVSH should be made to seek resolution when you are required to make a Responsible Employee report to the Title IX Office (Office for the Prevention of Harassment and Discrimination or OPHD for short).